Typhoon Senior

-The design was built by Cape Dory Yachts in the United States, with 57 boats completed between 1984 and 1987, but it is now out of production.
+The Typhoon Senior is a recreational keelboatbuilt by Cape Dory Yachts in the United States, with 57 boats completed between 1984 and 1987.

-Design

-The Typhoon Senior is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig; a spooned, raked stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed long keel.
-It displaces 3300 lb and carries 1700 lb of ballast.
+It is a development of the Cape Dory 22, using the same hull mold, but a new deck and rig.
+Designed by Carl Alberg, the fiberglass hull a spooned, raked stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed long keel.
+It has a hull speed of 5.4 kn.

-The boat has a draft of 3.08 ft with the standard keel.

-The boat is normally fitted with a small, 3 to 6 hp outboard motor for docking and maneuvering.
-The outboard motor is mounted in a transom well, with a hatch cover.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, and two straight settees in the main cabin.
 There is an ice box underneath the companionway ladder.
 The head is located under the bow cabin berth.
 Cabin headroom is 56 in.

-The design has a PHRF racing average handicap of 273 and a hull speed of 5.4 kn.

-Operational history

-The boat is supported by an active class club that organizes racing events, the Cape Dory Sailboat Owners Association.